Fairbanks becomes latest Alaska city to pass LGBTQ protections

-It was standing room only in the Fairbanks City Council chambers on Monday night as the Alaska hamlet passed a contentious LGBTQ-inclusive nondiscrimination ordinance.
+It was standing room only in the Fairbanks City Council chambers on Monday night as the Alaska city passed a contentious LGBTQ-inclusive nondiscrimination ordinance.

 The council voted 4-2 in favor of Ordinance 6093, which extends protections in employment, housing and public accommodations to those discriminated against on the basis of their sexual orientation and gender identity.